Agnico Eagle Mines (AEM) Rises As Market Takes a Dip: Key Facts

-The gold mining company's shares have seen an increase of 2.1% over the last month, not keeping up with the Basic Materials sector's gain of 3.7% and outstripping the S&P 500's gain of 1.95%.
+Prior to today's trading, shares of the gold mining company had lost 1.12% over the past month.
+This has lagged the Basic Materials sector's gain of 4.73% and the S&P 500's gain of 2.17% in that time.

-The upcoming earnings release of Agnico Eagle Mines will be of great interest to investors.
+Market participants will be closely following the financial results of Agnico Eagle Mines in its upcoming release.
+The company plans to announce its earnings on October 30, 2024.
 It is anticipated that the company will report an EPS of $0.92, marking a 109.09% rise compared to the same quarter of the previous year.
-At the same time, our most recent consensus estimate is projecting a revenue of $1.83 billion, reflecting a 11.17% rise from the equivalent quarter last year.
+Simultaneously, our latest consensus estimate expects the revenue to be $1.83 billion, showing a 11.17% escalation compared to the year-ago quarter.

-For the full year, the Zacks Consensus Estimates project earnings of $3.73 per share and a revenue of $7.9 billion, demonstrating changes of +67.26% and +19.23%, respectively, from the preceding year.
+AEM's full-year Zacks Consensus Estimates are calling for earnings of $3.80 per share and revenue of $7.9 billion.
+These results would represent year-over-year changes of +70.4% and +19.23%, respectively.

-Furthermore, it would be beneficial for investors to monitor any recent shifts in analyst projections for Agnico Eagle Mines.
-Such recent modifications usually signify the changing landscape of near-term business trends.
-Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.
+Investors should also take note of any recent adjustments to analyst estimates for Agnico Eagle Mines.
+These latest adjustments often mirror the shifting dynamics of short-term business patterns.
+Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, there's been a 2.39% rise in the Zacks Consensus EPS estimate.
-Agnico Eagle Mines is currently sporting a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 4.23% higher.
+Agnico Eagle Mines is holding a Zacks Rank of #3 (Hold) right now.

-In the context of valuation, Agnico Eagle Mines is at present trading with a Forward P/E ratio of 22.5.
-This represents a premium compared to its industry's average Forward P/E of 16.1.
+With respect to valuation, Agnico Eagle Mines is currently being traded at a Forward P/E ratio of 21.2.
+This signifies a premium in comparison to the average Forward P/E of 15.69 for its industry.

-It's also important to note that AEM currently trades at a PEG ratio of 0.8.
-The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
-The average PEG ratio for the Mining - Gold industry stood at 0.68 at the close of the market yesterday.
+Meanwhile, AEM's PEG ratio is currently 0.75.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+As the market closed yesterday, the Mining - Gold industry was having an average PEG ratio of 0.65.

 The Mining - Gold industry is part of the Basic Materials sector.
-At present, this industry carries a Zacks Industry Rank of 89, placing it within the top 36% of over 250 industries.
+This industry currently has a Zacks Industry Rank of 97, which puts it in the top 39% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.